Pack3tL0ss/ConsolePi/readme_content/power.md

   powerstrip1:
     address: 10.0.10.123
     type: esphome
-    relays: [relay1, relay2, relay3, relay4]
+    relays: [r2_6400_mml-sw, r2_6400_mmr-sw, another-one, and-another]
     linked_devs:
-      AP-SERU: relay1
+      r2_6400L-sw: r2_6400_mml-sw
-      Orange6: [relay2, relay3]
+      Orange6: [outlet_4, another_outlet]
 ```
 The example above highlights the following.
 Outlet `cloud_lab` has the `no_all` key set to `true`, it will be excluded from any `all` operations available in the menu (`all on`, `all off`, `cycle all`).
 It also highlights A multi-port power-strip, and a single port device.
 With espHome there is a `relays:` key in the config where the relays are defined.
-The values should match what was configured in the yaml used to compile the binary flashed to the device, for example this is a snippet from the config used to build the binary for powerstrip1 above:
+The values should match the name (with some conversion rules explained below) configured in the yaml used to compile the binary flashed to the device, for example this is a snippet from the config used to build the binary for powerstrip1 above:
 ```
 ### THIS IS NOT AN EXAMPLE FOR ConsolePi.yaml, This is an example for espHome, more details found on espHome's site
 switch:
   - platform: gpio
-    name: "Relay1"
+    name: "R2-6400 MML-sw"
     id: relay1
     icon: "mdi:power-socket-us"
     pin:
       number: GPIO13
   - platform: gpio
-    name: "Relay2"
+    name: "R2-6400 MMR-sw"
     id: relay2
     icon: "mdi:power-socket-us"
     pin:
       number: GPIO12
 ```
-Notice the `id` of the relay that controls the outlet is what is configured as `relays:` in ConsolePi.yaml.
+Notice the `name` of the relay from the esphome config is what is configured as `relays:` in ConsolePi.yaml with the following conversion rules.

+  - convert to all lower case
+  - replace any spaces with underscores

 Beyond that similar to other outlet types you can link a device with a single outlet/relay or multiple.
-You can also specify the same device across multiple controlled outlets/power-strips.
-"Orange6" above will lead to outlet1 as well as relay2 and 3 on powerstrip1 all being toggled ON when connecting to Orange6 via the menu.
+You can also specify the same device across multiple controlled outlets/power-strips.  `Orange6` above will lead to `outlet1` as well as `outlet_4` and `another_outlet` on powerstrip1 all being toggled ON when connecting to Orange6 via the menu.

 #### Tasmota Flashed WiFi Smart Outlets